-Klym Polishchuk (1891–1937), author of Treasure of the Ages: Ukrainian Legends, was born into a Ukrainian peasant family at the end of the nineteenth century.
+Klym Polishchuk (1891–1937), author of Treasure of the Ages: Ukrainian Legends, was born into a Ukrainian peasant family at the end of the 19th century.
 He was active in the world of art and literature.
-His writing career was disrupted first by arrest and exile to Russia and then mobilisation to fight in World War I. During the 1920s his literary output included a range of novels and accounts of the Soviet revolution.
-He was fascinated by folklore and in 1921 produced his collection of Gothic tales, Treasure of the Ages: Ukrainian Legends.
-In 1929 he was again arrested and incarcerated in Soviet labour camps until his execution in 1937.
+His writing career was disrupted first by arrest and exile to Russia and then mobilisation to fight in World War I. During the 1920s, his literary output included a range of novels and accounts of the Soviet revolution.
+He was fascinated by folklore and, in 1921, produced his collection of Gothic tales, Treasure of the Ages: Ukrainian Legends.
+In 1929, he was again arrested and incarcerated in Soviet labour camps until his execution in 1937.